Fluidics & microfluidics

-Many of the devices we design have to handle small volumes of fluid in order to achieve the necessary sensitivity, minimise valuable reagents and enable low cost disposables.
-In these small systems the effects of surface tension and surface wetting become important.
-Here our combined teams of physicists, material scientists and chemists are able to optimise the device and the reagents as a system.
+Many of the devices we design have to handle small volumes of fluid in order to achieve the necessary sensitivity, minimize valuable reagents and enable low-cost disposables.
+In these small systems, the effects of surface tension and surface wetting become important.
+Here our combined teams of physicists, material scientists and chemists are able to optimize the device and the reagents as a system.

 Multiphysics & engineering

 The fluidics are usually only one element of a larger system.
-Often the fluidics involve optics, heating and cooling or sound propagation.
-We are able to combine these aspects in our modelling and the devices we design.
+Often the fluidics involve optics, heating, and cooling or sound propagation.
+We are able to combine these aspects in our modeling and the devices we design.
 We validate our designs by early proof of principle testing and include the practical and commercial constraints of what components are available and their real world performance.

 Diagnostic platforms require accurate dispensing combined with low-cost consumables and hardware.
 Here, we have undertaken projects including designing robotic systems based on pipetting technologies and pumps for precision liquid metering.
 We have also developed processing systems for highly viscous emulsions for the pharmaceutical industry.
 In the consumer sector, we also advise on the dispensing of creams, detergents, and formulations.

 We have 15 years’ experience developing metering technologies for gasses and fluids including electromagnetic and ultrasonic technologies.
 The majority of these developments have shared the common driving needs of low energy consumption and low-cost production.